 The kickoff meeting is where the Program Manager and Proposal Manager officially start proposal development efforts with all team members.
-This is the best opportunity to make sure all team members are informed of their responsibilities and overall goals of the proposal.
+This is the best opportunity to make sure all team members are informed of their responsibilities and the overall goals of the proposal.

 Step 5: Prepare Story Board

 Proposal storyboards should be developed using brainstorming and storyboarding techniques.
 The volume team leader should be responsible for planning and holding a brainstorming session with the volume technical writers.
 Together, each section of the proposal volume should be divided into sub-sections.
 For each sub-section, supporting themes, key selling points, and visuals should be developed.

 With the information obtained through the brainstorming session, technical writers should complete a storyboard for each section of the volume.
 The volume team leader should be responsible for deciding the storyboard walk-through schedules with the team.
 The volume team leader must approve the storyboards before passing them to the proposal project manager for final approval.
 Once the storyboards are complete and approved by the proposal project manager, the volume team leader must ensure that the information is added to the annotated proposal outline on the server.

 Step 6: Pink Review

 Each volume leader should brief their storyboard to the Proposal Manager.
 It’s the responsibility of the proposal manager to ensure that story board satisfies the requirements in the RFP and complements the overall story of the proposal

 Step 7: Prepare the First Draft